What is brand management

-Here’s the bottom line: Positive brand equity allows you to charge more for your products and makes it easier to repair your reputation after damaging press.
+Here’s the bottom line: Positive brand equity allows you to charge more for your products.
+It also makes it easier to repair your reputation after damaging press.

 4. Brand loyalty

 Of the four brand management principles, this is the only one that falls outside the scope of your marketing department.
-Why?
-Because brand loyalty is primarily driven by experiences with products and customer service rather than intangible assets like marketing exposure.
+That’s because brand loyalty is primarily driven by experiences with products and customer service rather than intangible assets like marketing exposure.

 However, that doesn’t mean it exists in a vacuum.
 On the contrary, brand experiences impact your reputation through online reviews which in turn affects brand equity.
 See how they’re all connected?

-If you focus on customer satisfaction and you build good relationships with buyers then you’ll convert them into loyal customers.
+If you focus on customer satisfaction and you build good relationships with buyers, then you’ll convert them into loyal customers.
 But if you really want to shine, take it one step farther.
-When you provide an exemplary experience you’ll create unshakable brand ambassadors.
-That means they’ll sing your praises across social media, online review platforms and digital news outlets.
+When you provide an exemplary experience you’ll create loyal brand ambassadors.
+As a result, they’ll sing your praises across social media, online review platforms and digital news outlets.

 Bringing it all together